 Take us back to the beginning of your career at First National.

-In 2006, I had finished school and was living with my parents.
+LA: In 2006, I had finished school and was living with my parents.
 My mother knew someone that worked at First National.
 There was a Fax Administrator role available.
 I got hired on the spot.
 I stayed in that role for three years until a Funder position came up.
 After four years, I became a Senior Funder then applied for Fulfillment and eventually transitioned into underwriting.
 Two years into that role, an opportunity in TDMS came up, and I really wanted to make a difference in that part of First National’s growth.
 I started as an Underwriter for First National on the TD side.
 Now I am a Manager.
+And recently, I’ve moved over to the Excalibur team, working with borrowers who don’t fit traditional lending parameters.
 I’ve done every role in the Residential underwriting department and I understand what each role entails.
 So I can guide and mentor my team based on that insight.

 What was your first year like?

 LA: The first year was really fun and exciting.
 It was my first time in the corporate world.
 I was young, and my colleagues were all my age.
 Everyone was so friendly and kind.
 I made a lot of long-term friends.
 I was eager to learn and curious about other people’s roles and departments.
 Everyone was willing to help.
 It was a very exciting time in my life and career.

 LA: I wanted to grow within the company.
 And I knew I had to be patient.
 When I started as a Fax Administrator, I had a goal in my mind.
 I wanted to become and Underwriter.
 That’s when I would know I made it and was doing well in my career.
 Becoming an underwriter and then a Manager were turning points for me in my progression with the company.